Over the years, the use of shark products has gone from purely food to a mixture of products for human use and research.

 Shark Jaw Cleaning also carries out restoration on old jaws which have been with museums and research institutes over a number of years.
 This allows the researchers and museum staff to have in their possession a clean and whitened jaw, rather than an old, yellow jaw which had been badly cleaned in the first place.

-If you need assistance restoring older jaws, contact Simon today.
+If you need assistance restoring older jaws, contact Simon today using the form below.